DataDog/compute-waster/README.md

 # Compute-waster

-Contrary to what the name would make you think, this is not a blockchain!
+Contrary to what the name might make you think, this is not a blockchain!

 ## Purpose

-This program runs useless but expensive computions to generate load on components of the CPU.
+This program runs useless but expensive computations to generate load on components of the CPU.

 ### L3 data cache